Jee-El/tic-tac-toe/README.md

 # How to play it

+Assuming you have ruby & bundler installed :

 - Clone this repository & navigate to `/tic-tac-toe-terminal`.

 - Run `ruby tic_tac_toe.rb` in the terminal.